 Learn how to setup a Reference Plane

-Learn how to use the new Smooth Bind function in Maya 2011.
-Whether you're new to Autodesk's popular modeling software or a seasoned 3D artist just looking to better acquaint yourself with the Maya 2011 workflow, you're sure to be well served by this video tutorial.
-For more information, watch this free video guide.
+Learn how to use the bend deformer to make your models a little more dynamic without having to learn all that bothersome animation stuff!
+Whether you're new to Autodesk's popular modeling software or a seasoned 3D artist just looking to better acquaint yourself with application and its workflow, you're sure to be well served by this video tutorial.
+For more information, including detailed instructions, watch this free video guide.